4 Best Day Trips to Giethoorn from Amsterdam

 This picturesque village, connected by waterways, is located about 120 kilometers from the capital.
 Many travelers who decide to go exploring on their own miss the charms along the way and waste time.

 A guide allows you to better explore the surroundings, visit other curious villages along the way, while listening to anecdotes and comments about the local history and its evolution.
-Also, you forget about driving, you can appreciate the environment better and overall you live an enriching experience.
+Also, you forget about driving, you can appreciate the surroundings better and overall you live an enriching experience.

 Tips for tours to Giethoorn from Amsterdam